nathanbirrell/natee.biz/src/pages/projects.md

 ### Leesy (Startmate, Summer 2023)

-Advised an Australian startup on their tech strategy and helped build out their MVP web application.
+Advised an Australianp startup on their tech strategy and helped build out their MVP web application.
 Saved the team hours of manual processes per day with a rental property appointment booking feature.

 - Managed contractor delivery, set up CI/CD pipelines and helped refine their tech roadmap
 - Implemented NextAuth for authentication, with simple role-based access control